mangs/bun-utils/documentation/timeUtils.md

 readonly [readonly [`"Server-Timing"`, `string`], `number`]

-A tuple containing a tuple representing the header value and the duration.
+A tuple containing a tuple representing the header value and the execution duration.

 #### Example